breatheco-de/content/src/content/lesson/context-api.md

 ## Why do we need The Content API?

 In plain words, you needed to be able to spread information fast between all your views and components.
-If you have been working with react already you probably have felt the frustration of passing properties all over your application.
+If you have been working with react already you probably have felt the frustration of passing properties all over your application, we call it "property hell".
+For example:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5ODI2MTE4MDVdfQ==
+eyJoaXN0b3J5IjpbLTIwNTIwNjUzNTddfQ==
 -->